Sue Ann Van Dermyden

 • “Credibility in Workplace Investigations - Learned from Our Furry Friends” – National Labor & Employment Law Symposium in Steamboat Springs, CO (February 5, 2024)

-• Webinar: “Women Empowering Women: Practical Advice and Tips” – ABA Section of Labor and Employment Law’s Women’s Affinity Group (September 12, 2023)
+• Webinar: “Women Empowering Women: Practical Advice and Tips” – American Bar Association (ABA) Section of Labor and Employment Law’s Women’s Affinity Group (September 12, 2023)

 • “Workplace Investigation - Independence and Conflict Issues” – National Labor & Employment Law Symposium in Park City, UT (February 6, 2023)